Al-khali/Al-khali/README.md

 A Guys interested in **computation**.
 I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

+- I currently work at MKG consulting as a Data analyst / data engineer

-- 🔭 I’m currently working on
+- 🔭 on my free time i currently do :
     - [ ] A.I Professional Certification
     - [ ] Deep learning Project
     - [ ] Machine Learning Project